 Basically, there is the possibility of drug therapy with dapoxetine in India.
 The drug belongs to the group of antidepressants and has been approved for premature ejaculation treatment in Delhi.
-In the approval study, the time to ejaculation was extended by about 3-4 times.
-At the same time, an improvement in sexual satisfaction and subjective improvement in the control of ejaculation could be achieved.
+In the approval study, the time to discharge was extended by about 3-4 times.
+At the same time, an improvement in sexual satisfaction and subjective improvement in the control of discharge could be achieved.
 Whether a therapy in individual cases makes sense, should be determined in consultation with the best sex doctor in Delhi.

-Some patients benefit from attempting second intercourse immediately after the first (too rapid) ejaculation.
+Some patients benefit from attempting second intercourse immediately after the first (too rapid) discharge.
 In this case, the use of a sildenafil drug may be helpful.
 Due to the first ejaculation, the stimulation threshold is sometimes increased so much that the second intercourse is often much longer possible.

 Another useful therapy approach may be sexual stimulation techniques (eg start-stop technique, squeeze technique).
 For this, referral to a trained psycho / or sex specialist in Delhi may be useful.
 In particular, consultation in the context of a couple of treatments makes sense here.